coozila/alpha/docs/configuration/imagegen.md

 ## Stable Diffusion WebUI

-It is possible to use your own self-hosted Stable Diffusion WebUI with Auto-GPT:
+It is possible to use your own self-hosted Stable Diffusion WebUI with alpha:
 ``` ini
 IMAGE_PROVIDER=sdwebui
 ```